junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 There are words that should have been said.

-Dean looks at Cas's broken wings, in the menace of an archangel's wraith that could biblically destroy one thirds of the world, instead, thinking, *Cas is beautiful.
-His true form and his wings are breath-taking.* They're broken, yes, but they're still so astounding, so unbelievable, so bright and beautiful.
+Dean looks at Cas's broken wings, in the menace of an archangel's wraith that could biblically destroy one-third of the world, instead, thinking, *Cas is beautiful.
+His true form and his wings are breathtaking.* They're broken, yes, but they're still so astounding, so unbelievable, so bright and beautiful.
 Because they're Cas's.

 But --